atviriduomenys/manifest/README.rst

 `source` parameter is optional.
 It is enough to just specify a URL and list properties that we think are provided by the source.

 `lrs` parameter points to another YAML file where provider is defined.
-Here how this file looks:
+Here is how this file looks:

 .. code-block:: yaml